Gogo1951/Open-Sesame/README.md

 Automatic Open runs on less than 35kb of memory; it's very lightweight and won't impact performance.

-🚫 **Due to API changes in Wrath, "UseContainerItem" no longer works on clams.
+🚫 **Due to API changes in Wrath Classic, "UseContainerItem" no longer works on clams.
 This likely has something to do with the "[Clam Weaving](https://www.youtube.com/watch?v=h3YO7jeoOWs)" hack.**

 ### Similar Add-ons & Weak Auras